There are a lot of supplements out there that are hard to navigate. What is necessary and what is a waste of money?

 The typical dose is 3-5 grams per day depending on how much muscle mass you have.
 If you have more muscle mass = you need more creatine.

 Yes.
-But a different way than you think.
-Creatine draws fluid intramuscularly, that is, into the muscles.
-There is talk of 1-2 kg and that will only make the muscles appear nicer, so no - It makes you not thick.
+But in a different way than you think.
+Creatine draws fluid in intramuscularly, that is, into the muscles.
+There is talk of 1-2 kg and it will only make the muscles look nicer, so no - It makes you not thick.

 "Does it work for me?"

-My recommendation is to try it out for 1-2 months and track the progression.
-If you can see that your lifts are getting better, then it is highly likely that the creatine is working.
+My recommendation is to try it for 1-2 months and track your progress.
+If you see your lifts improving, then it's highly likely that the creatine is working.

-If not, then you may be one of the few 'non-responders' who have enough from nature or get it through the diet.
+If not, you may be one of the few 'non-responders' who have enough from nature or get it through diet.

-It is one of the cheapest dietary supplements available + it has the most well-documented effect.
+It is one of the cheapest supplements there is + it has the most well-documented effect.
 Try it out 👍

 Leave a comment